 This is a good example of what I just mentioned, a game where there is a learning curve, but I didn’t need multiple plays just to get the hang of of it.
 Themed like Raiders of the Lost Ark, this is a game that I loved instantly, and upon more plays, it’s only gotten better and better.
 It’s pretty easy to learn to play initially, but there’s definitely a satisfying learning curve as your skill level improves.

 You can see that the components are pretty sweet.
 I’ll do a full write-up and just leave it with this: Lost Ruins of Arnak is my favorite game going right now along with Spirit Island.
 I like basically everything about it.
-I wouldn’t do it justice covering it in this post, it deserves its own, coming soon!
+I wouldn’t do it justice covering it in this post, it deserves its own complete (and glowing) review, coming soon!

 The classic 2-player abstract strategy game was as good as advertised.
 For such a simple game, it has a lot of replay ability, and is the sort of game you want to keep playing in order to master how to use the animal spirits.
 There’s nothing like it, nothing I didn’t like about it, and there’s not much more to say other than it’s great.